Szfinx5/Cloud-Resume-Challenge/PROGRESSION.md

 :white_check_mark: **_Completed on 26.
 August 2022_**

 ## 16. Blog post
 Finally, in the text of your resume, you should link a short blog post describing some things you learned while working on this project.
 Dev.to or Hashnode are great places to publish if you don’t have your own blog.
+:white_check_mark: **published on 04.
+September 2022_**